Six things we learned from Elon Musk interview

 6. He will back down on how BBC is labelled

-Musk confirmed he would change the BBC Twitter label from "government funded" to "publicly funded" after last week's row.
+Mr Musk confirmed he would change the BBC Twitter label from "government funded" to "publicly funded" after last week's row.

 The BBC had objected to the original description, stressing the corporation's independence.
 It is mainly funded by the British public through a TV licence fee.

-In Wednesday's interview, Musk said: "If we use the same words as the BBC uses to describe itself, that presumably would be OK."
+In Wednesday's interview, Mr Musk said: "If we use the same words as the BBC uses to describe itself, that presumably would be OK."

 The licence fee made up about 71% of the BBC's total income of £5.3bn in 2022 - with the rest coming from its commercial and other activities like grants, royalties and rental income.